Nab-88/social-graphs-and-interactions/index.md

 [Here's the link to the wiki](http://lotr.wikia.com/wiki/Main_Page) where we extracteed the content of all the wikipages from all the characters present in Lord Of the Rings story.

-If you want to download the files containing the wikipages data click here ==> put a link here to access a zip file contained the .txt files.
+If you want to download the files containing the wikipages data [click here](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/characters.zip).
+(You will have access to a .zip files containing a .txt file for each characters of the wiki.)

 #### 2. Transcripts of the movie